peytoncordero/DRI25/command-line.md

 ## Interlude

-These two command lines are a treasure to make your work at the CLI easier and more efficient:
+These two command lines are a treasure to make your work at the CLI easier and more efficient.

-1. **Clearing the terminal**
+### Clearing the terminal

 After running all the commands we have learned so far, the terminal might be quite full of text.
 For our next section, it might be nice to `clear` the terminal and have a fresh start.
 Use the command `clear`: